 “Since then, the blog has grown, so has my income, but frugality is still a cornerstone of my life,” Shannyn says on her blog.
 “I love LouBous and Tiffany, but you gotta pay for it in cash!”

 I liked a number of posts on Frugal Beautiful, including Frugal Fashion: Savvy Wardrobe Secrets To Save Money & Make Your Clothes Last Longer and How Much Of Your Paycheck Should You Save?

 While my last brief profile on personal finance isn’t a strictly financial or budget/saving-type site, I have to give honorable mention props to The Muse’s Negotiation & Money section.

 Here’s a place where you can get personal finance advice, negotiation tips, and a whole host of other things to help you manage money.

 Fifty Personal Finance Tips That Will Change the Way You Think About Money is a very deep read.
 It covers everything from financial basics and budgeting to earning and retirement.

 And while we’re spring cleaning, here are Six Easy Ways to Whip Your Finances Into Shape.

-Christine Cube is a media relations manager with PR Newswire and freelance writer.
+Christine Cube is the former media relations manager with PR Newswire and a freelance writer.
 She’s definitely learned a thing or two about personal finance and spending, but freely admits there’s always room for improvement here.
 Follow @cpcube or give her a shout at PR Newswire’s Google+.